klecko/KISS/docs/index.md

  - **Sniffing** HTTP post packets, which gets interesting form values, such as users and passwords.
 Those values can be customized.

  - **MITM** with ARP Spoofing, which poisons the ARP cache of the target with (gateway_ip, your_mac_addr). so that all the traffic that the target sends to the gateway is intercepted.
 This also done the other way round (client-->gateway and gateway-->client).
-It also exists the possibility of targeting the whole network *(in development)*.
+It also exists the possibility of targeting the whole network.

  - **DNS Spoofing**, which sends spoofed answers to DNS Queries in order to redirect domains to fake IPs, with a great customization of target domains and hosts.